GSA/plainlanguage.gov/_guidelines/words/verbs/use-active-voice.md

 More than any other writing technique, using active voice and specifying who is performing an action will change the character of your writing.

-#### How do you identify passive sentences?
+## Identifying passive sentences

 Passive sentences have two basic features, although both may not appear in every passive sentence.

-- A form of the verb "to be." (for example: are, was, were, could be) and
+- A form of the verb "to be," such as "are," "was," "were," "could be," or "have been")
-- A past participle (generally with "ed" on the end)
+- A past participle (generally with "-ed" on the end)

-#### Use passive voice when the law is the actor
+## Use passive voice when the law is the actor

-In a very few instances, passive voice may be appropriate.
+In a few instances, passive voice may be appropriate.
 For example, when one action follows another as a matter of law, and there is no actor (besides the law itself) for the second action, a passive sentence may be the best method of expression.
 You might also use passive when it doesn't matter who is doing an action.

-> **_For example:_**
+For example:

 > If you do not pay the royalty on your mineral production, your lease will be terminated...